 1. The user at the MCPTT client 1 initiates an MCPTT in-progress emergency group state cancel.

-NOTE 4: An MCPTT user authorized to cancel in-progress emergencies on the MCPTT group can also be authorised to cancel the MCPTT emergency alert in addition to the initiator.
-However, only the initiator can cancel the initiator's local MCPTT emergency state.
+NOTE 4: An authorized user (e.g. dispatcher, supervisor) can cancel either or both the in-progress emergency state of the group and the MC service emergency alert of another user.
+However, only the initiator of an MCPTT emergency alert can cancel the initiator's local MCPTT emergency state.
+Determination of authorized users is implementation dependent.

 2. MCPTT client 1 sends an MCPTT in-progress emergency group state cancel request to the MCPTT server.